 Yes.
 The shampoo is far much gentler than some liquid dish soap.
 If typical washing liquid leaves your hands cracking and dry, try shampoo as it washes plates effectively and leaves your hands moist.

 You don’t need dish soap since there are many alternatives for the same job.
 Dish soap only helps clean your dishes, not wash them.
+But can use dish soap in drywall mud.

 How to wash dishes without dish soap is a home hack that’s easy to hack when the need arises.
 Dish soap only makes the process easier, but still, there are alternatives you can use to achieve the same result.